-For information on purchasing a plan for using the Common Data Service, see Pricing info.
+For information on purchasing a plan to use CDS for Apps, see Pricing info.

-Entities within the Common Data Service, both standard and custom, allow a secure and cloud-based storage option for your data.
-Entities allow you to create a business-focused definition of your data for use within your apps.
+Standard and custom entities within CDS for Apps provide a secure and cloud-based storage option for your data.
+Entities let you to create a business-focused definition of your organization's data for use within apps.
 If you're not sure if entities are your best option, consider these benefits:

 - Easy to manage – Both the metadata and data are stored in the cloud.
 You don't need to worry about the details of how they're stored.

-- Easy to share – You can easily share data with your colleagues because PowerApps manages the permissions.
+- Easy to share – You can easily share data with your colleagues—PowerApps manages the permissions.